 All municipal/school reserve land, ER/ERE land, and land needed for a road or public utilities is provided without compensation.

 A development agreement may be imposed as a condition of subdivision.
 In the case of a straightforward application, the agreement would most likely deal with arrangements for future road widening and the provision of access to built public roads.
 In the case of a more complicated subdivision, it might also involve providing an engineered plan for an internal subdivision road, providing a stormwater management plan for the subdivision, and so forth.
 Because each subdivision application is potentially different, even in some small way, development agreements are only discussed in general terms here.
-Applicants are encouraged to discuss development agreements with the Planning and Development Officer at the pre-application meeting.
+Applicants are encouraged to discuss development agreements with the Director of Planning and Development at the pre-application meeting.